quantiaconsulting/amplicon_metagenomics/DataImport_and_Tax_management/readme.md

     --o-visualization pe-demux.qzv
 ```

-## Evaluating data quality
+# Evaluating data quality
-We have already learned to use **FastQC**.
-It is a really useful tool but the main drowback is it generates a report for file for each analysed fastq file.
+We have already discussed **FastQC**.
+It is a really useful tool but the main drawback is it generates a report for file for each analysed fastq file.
 So it is not so simple to figure out what is overall the quality of our raw data.
 A solution is to apply [**MultiQC**](https://multiqc.info/) a tool allowing to *aggregate results from bioinformatics analyses across many samples into a single report*.